carbon-design-system/carbon/docs/guides/support.md

   question goes beyond your skillset.
 When you ask in this channel, take a leap of faith in your skills and propose a response, such as, "This is how I want to respond ...
 YOUR REPLY HERE".
 Follow the question by practicing humility, "How far off am I"?
-What am I missing?
+"What am I missing"?
 Remember, you're acting as an advocate for the person who originally asked the question.
 Respresent their needs to the best of your ability.
 - If a question is Carbon-related, but not necessarily related to the core